 Protect Yourself Against Possible Bike-Car Accidents

 While it’s impossible to safeguard yourself from accidents completely, there are precautions cyclists can take.
-Wearing bright, reflective clothing and using bright headlights and taillights helps bicyclists be more visible to drivers.
+Wearing bright, reflective clothing, and using bright white light headlights and red reflector taillights helps bicyclists be more visible to drivers.
 Also, in order to maintain the flow of traffic, cyclists are required to ride as far to the right of the road as is safe and reasonable.
 Additionally, bicyclists should always wear helmets, especially when they ride on the road.
 Further, Alabama law states that bikers under 16 must wear a helmet.
 And finally, as with cars, it is illegal for cyclists to ride their bikes while intoxicated, and those who do can be charged with a DUI.

 Common Causes of Bike-Car Accidents